William Murphy (tennis)

 William E. Murphy (November 15, 1917 – May 16, 2005) was a Navy Cross winner in World War II, an American Championship tennis player and university coach.

 Early life

 In 1941, he earned a Master's Degree in Physical Education from George Williams College in Chicago.
 In World War II as a dive bomber pilot in the Pacific, landing a bomb that helped sink the world's largest Japanese battleship Yamato, earning Navy Cross.

 Career

 In 1948, he became the coach of the University of Michigan tennis team, where he remained for 21 years until 1969.
 He led Michigan to Eleven Big Ten Team Championships and the NCAA Team Championship in 1957.
 In 1970, he became the tennis coach at the University of Arizona until retiring in 1981.
 He remained in Tucson and died in 2005 at age 87.
 His wife, Mimi, died in June 2011.
-Chet passed away in 2016.
+Chet died in 2016.